 Employers are required to pay both federal and state unemployment insurance taxes.
-Each employer is required to make contributions based on wages paid for employment, the employer's history of benefit charges, and the solvency of the statewide unemployment insurance system.
+Each employer is required to make contributions based on wages paid for employment, the employer's history of benefit charges, and the solvency of the statewide unemployment insurance (UI) system.
 These contributions are used to pay benefits to unemployed persons.

-In summary, an employer is paying the following taxes and assessment on the first \$7,000 of an employee's wages each for CY 2020:
+In summary, an employer is paying the following taxes and assessment on the first \$7,000 of an employee's wages each for CY 2021:

-- a base state unemployment tax of between 0.02% and 5.4% (with an average of 1.60%). - a net Federal Unemployment Tax Act (FUTA) rate of 0.6%
+- a base state unemployment tax of between 0.08% and 20.66% (with an average of 2.28%). - a net Federal Unemployment Tax Act (FUTA) rate of 0.6%

-The base state unemployment insurance rate is between 0.02% and 5.4% of the first \$7,000 of each employee's wages each calendar year (CY), depending on the solvency of an employer's unemployment insurance account.
+The base state unemployment insurance rate is between 0.02% and 5.4% of the first \$7,000 of each employee's wages each calendar year (CY) through CY 2022 and the first \$8,000 of wages in CY 2023 and each year thereafter pursuant to Laws 2021, Chapter 412.
+An individual employer's rate varies depending on the solvency of an employer's unemployment insurance account.
 These rates may be further adjusted depending on the solvency of the state's overall unemployment insurance system.
-The average state unemployment insurance rate is 1.60% in CY 2020.
+For CY 2021, the base rates have been adjusted upward to range from 0.08% to 20.66% due to decreases to the UI Trust Fund balance in CY 2020 resulting from unemployment benefit claims increases during the COVID-19 pandemic.
+The average state unemployment insurance rate is 2.28% in CY 2021, resulting in an effective average per-employee tax of approximately \$160.